UCL/MPHY0026/doc/background/systems.rst

 [Prevost2019]_: The CASCination system.
 Similarly, [Thompson2015]_, with the UCL SmartLiver system, for laparoscopic liver surgery.
 Here the CASCination paper is better for clinical pictures, but the Thompson paper shows the coordinate systems.

-See also: :ref:`additional_resources:Examples - Liver Ablation`

 X-ray, CT guidance in the OR
 ----------------------------

 [Feuerstein2008]_: TUM X-ray, CT system.

-See also: :ref:`additional_resources:Examples - Vascular Surgery`

 Freehand Ultrasound with MR